alphagov/govuk-design-system/src/components/details/index.md

 Make a page easier to scan by letting users reveal more detailed information only if they need it.

-{{ example({ group: "components", item: "details", example: "default", html: true, nunjucks: true, open: false, size: "s", loading: "eager" }) }}
+{{ example({ group: "components", item: item, example: "default", html: true, nunjucks: true, open: false, size: "s", loading: "eager" }) }}

 ## When to use this component